 Further, we note that the EMA Procedures clearly state that the Authority will use modelling to simulate non-collusive interactions amongst the Gencos.
-To the extent that certain Nash Equilibria arise only in repeated games and not in one-shot games, such Nash Equilibria can be said, ipso facto, to reflect tacit collusion.
+To the extent that certain Nash Equilibria arise only in repeated games and not in oneshot games, such Nash Equilibria can be said, ipso facto, to reflect tacit collusion.
 Therefore, the identification of sets of Nash Equilibrium bidding strategies that only appear in repeated games falls outside the scope of outcomes that the EMA has stated it will model for the purposes of setting the VCL.

 This is not to say that the collusive outcomes that can arise in repeated games are acceptable or do not raise concerns.
 However, the likelihood of such collusive equilibria arising in practice is even more difficult to predict than the likelihood of any single-shot Nash Equilibria arising.
-So-called 'folk theorems' show that under quite general conditions, repetition of any collusive outcome in the one-shot game can be supported as a supergame equilibria depend on how the parties agree on sequences of actions and the punishment strategies that are used against those who deviate from that sequence.
+So-called 'folk theorems' show that under quite general conditions, repetition of any collusive outcome in the one-shot game can be supported as a supergame equilibrium with sufficiently little discounting.89 The range of potential supergame equilibria depend on how the parties agree on sequences of actions and the punishment strategies that are used against those who deviate from that sequence.
 Opening up the VCL modelling process to test for repeated-game Nash Equilibria is liable to result in greater subjectivity and imprecision of outcomes.

-86 Shapiro, C., "Theories of Oligopoly Behaviour", Chapter 6 in Handbook of Industrial Organization, Volume 1, Schmalensee, R and R. Willing (Eds), North Holland (1989), p.366.
+89 Shapiro, C., "Theories of Oligopoly Behaviour", Chapter 6 in Handbook of Industrial Organization, Volume 1, Schmalensee, R and R. Willing (Eds), North Holland (1989), p.366.